Managing a Block Storage volume

 Transferring data from your local machine to the remote Block volume

-You may wish to transfer files from your local machine to your Instance’s remote Block volume.
-This can be achieved with rsync, a tool for efficiently transferring and copying files.
+You can transfer files from your local machine to your Instance's remote Block volume with rsync, a tool for efficiently transferring and copying files.
 The rsync utility is pre-installed on most Linux distributions and macOS.

 rsync --version